 - Conservation Partners Legacy Grant

-- The Mississippi Headwaters Board (along the river corridor)
+- Mississippi Headwaters Fact Sheet (along the river corridor)

 NWLT also works in partnership with the DNR and area Soil & Water Conservation Districts to facilitate other grant-based conservation projects, through programs such as:

 If you are interested in protecting your land or lake, let NWLT be your first point of contact to help determine which conservation program would work best for your parcels.
 Contact us at Info@NorthernWatersLandTrust.org

 Northern Waters Land Trust focuses on:

 - the watersheds within Aitkin, Cass, Crow Wing and Hubbard counties

 How do we do it?

 - Donate (or)